RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

                $ sudo amdgpu-install --help

-Q. How to check if the kernel module is installed successfully?
+Question: How to check if the kernel module is installed successfully?

 Ans:  Type the following command on the system.